PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-13 17:13:14
+Last updated: 2024-04-13 17:13:48
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: I did the world a favor.
+People like Dalton shouldn't be allowed to procreate.
+Getting expelled was just a bonus. - Wednesday Addams